 Q: Which of your personality traits always gets you into trouble?

 I sometimes like playing the “Devil’s advocate” role.
 Maybe it is because my profession is in Supply Chain which is very much based on facts and data.
 However, sometimes “fact” is not always appreciated and welcomed by others.

 Q: If you could write a book that was guaranteed to be a best seller, what would you write?

 I would love to write a book on “Women executives in Supply Chain in Asia,” since there are only a few female executives in Asia, especially in the Supply Chain discipline.

 Q: How would you sum up 2020?
 What was the biggest take away for you?

 2020 was a year of surprises.
 The biggest take away from 2020 is to expect the unexpected.
 Facing a crisis is always the best time to reinforce your basic skills.
 How do you motivate your team?
 What is the key focus and priorities?
 A true leader would never shy away from the challenge or get tired of reviving the business during difficult times.

-For the next few months, Eliza will be speaking with some of these successful female leaders in Asia to discuss their personal and professional challenges in achieving success in the Supply Chain & Procurement sector.
+For the next 6 months, Eliza will connect with some of these successful female leaders in Asia to talk about their personal and professional challenges in achieving success in the Supply Chain & Procurement sector.

 Partner with Eliza Ho to strengthen your senior leadership team.